pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `view 1/12`

-  View all the tasks that are of the date of 1st December of the current year.
+  View all the tasks that are on the date of 1st December of the current year.

 ### <a name="search">Search by keywords: `search`</a>